 In addition to responding to illicit discharge incidents, the City is proactive in tracing the source of illicit discharges.
 The City started utilizing system video inspection in 2003 to both discover illicit discharges and trace the sources as well as to detect maintenance issues.
 The crew is trained to look for signs of non-stormwater discharges from private piping entering our system.
 Signs of staining, foam, and/or discolored discharges are all indications that would be part of the condition report of the piping system.
 This information is provided to the supervisor and is also logged into system reports for future referral.
-In recent years, the City reviewed 100% of our total 28 square miles of stormwater network, including about 284 miles of storm mains, and is beginning to review the system a second time, with approximately 22% completed.
+In recent years, the City reviewed 100% of our total 28 square miles of stormwater network, including about 284 miles of storm mains.
 The initial effort covered older infrastructure in the Central Business District and known problem areas.
 Crews have since proceeded by quarter-sections starting in the northwest moving east and then south.
 This system review has located many problems including misconnections and suspicious flows.

 The City requires IDDE training for all municipal field staff, including the Surface and Storm, Street, Water, Wastewater, and Traffic crews, and the Police and Fire Departments.
 Public Works inspectors and supervisors have also been trained on illicit discharge identification and procedures.
-The City has 62 Certified Erosion and Sediment Control Lead (CESCL) trained personnel on staff, in addition to requirements for on-site CESCLs on private development or capital projects (e.g. new parks) greater than one acre in size.

-5.3 Accomplishments for 2022
+5.3 Accomplishments for 2023

-The City operated a successful program to identify and eliminate illicit discharges in 2022.
+The City operated a successful program to identify and eliminate illicit discharges in 2023.
 Knowledge of City infrastructure improves as the City's comprehensive map of its MS4 continues to be updated.
-In 2022, the City received 82 hotline calls and online submittals, as well as an additional 137 notifications from direct calls, emails, staff complaints, and ERTS referrals.
+In 2023, the City received 54 hotline calls and online submittals, as well as an additional 101 notifications from direct calls, emails, staff complaints, and ERTS referrals.
 All incidents reported were responded to in some manner.
 Some inquiries were discussed with the caller and did not require further action while others were forwarded on to a different department as appropriate.
 Most inquiries were addressed by SSWU staff and follow-up responses were tracked in the Bellingham Environmental Response Tracking System (BERTS) database.

-Staff responded to 219 stormwater pollution complaints
+Staff responded to 155 stormwater pollution complaints

-The IDDE training was completed by 28 new and seasonal field staff.
-This training will be renewed by all field staff in the Police, Fire, Parks and Public Works departments in 2022 SSWU Staff also participated in:
+The IDDE training was completed by 151 new and seasonal field staff.
+This training will be renewed by all field staff in the Police, Fire, Parks and Public Works departments in 2023 SSWU Staff also participated in:

-- Monthly conference call presentations and quarterly in-person trainings with regional Local Source Control Specialists on topics such as Community Based Social Marketing, the Product Replacement Program, Pollution Prevention in Golf Courses, and the Paint Stewardship Program. - National Stormwater Center CSI Network Monthly Webinars - EPA Webinar Series: Strategies for Small POTWs Handling High Strength Influent (Pretreatment/non-domestic sewage, establishing local limits, examples regarding dairies and breweries) - Certified Erosion & Sediment Control Lead (CESCL) certification renewal - WA State GIS Conference
+- Monthly conference call presentations and quarterly in-person trainings with regional Local Source Control Specialists on topics such as Community Based Social Marketing, the Product Replacement Program, Pollution Prevention in Golf Courses, and the Paint Stewardship Program. - National Stormwater Center CSI Network Monthly Webinars - EPA Webinar Series: Strategies for Small POTWs Handling High Strength Influent (Pretreatment/non-domestic sewage, establishing local limits, examples regarding dairies and breweries) - Certified Stormwater Inspector Recertification with the National Stormwater Center - WA State GIS Conference

-The City plans to continue responding to illicit discharges at a commensurate level of effort as in 2022.
+The City plans to continue responding to illicit discharges at a commensurate level of effort as in 2023.
 Additionally, SSWU Staff intend to provide refresher training opportunities for field crews, first responders, inspectors, and supervisors/management.